 Things must've gone a little less well than hoped, however, because in September, Apple cut prices.
 It dropped the 4GB version and cut the 8GB from $599 to $399.
 If you were able to get your hands on one, unsold 4GB models were cut to $299.

 Steve Jobs later reported having received hundreds of emails from angry buyers who'd paid the full price — and so Apple put things right.
-Or at least, it made an effort.
+Or at least, it made something of an effort.

 For a time, anyone who had paid the full price could have a $100 credit.
 That still meant they'd paid $100 more than later buyers, and it did not mean they got that cash back.